 Summer camps are bountiful.
 There are camps for every interest, age group, and expertise.
-But how do we evaluate which summer camp is the right one for my child?
+But how should you evaluate which summer camp is the right one for your child?

 Questions to Ask When Evaluating Summer Camps

 - What are the typical backgrounds of the teachers and camp counselors?

 - How many kids attend each year?
 How many leave before camp ends?
 What are some of the reasons for early departures?

 - What’s the student-to-teacher ratio?
 How many kids will be in camp with my child?

 - If you have a child with a learning challenge, do they have experience working with similar children?

 - What is the daily structure of the program?
 What will they be working on, when, with whom, and for how long?

 - Is it balanced between indoor and outdoor activities?

 - If I provide strategies that have helped my child learn, will your staff use them?